Every year I dust off my resume and apply for a couple of jobs that look interesting.

 Talk about what you love

 An added advantage of low stake interviews is that the interviews become fun.
-I get to have a conversation with other people who are interested in similar stuff as I am and actually talk about the things I love doing.
+I get to have a conversation with other people interested in similar stuff as I am and actually talk about the things I love doing.

 Find the gaps